SFilinsky/frontend-soa-2023/documentation/4-teammate-search.md

 ## Shared events

-There is separate package that defines list of events available to all microfrontends.
+There is separate package that defines list of events available to all micro frontends.

 It's needed to allow easily track event usages (when they are created or listened to), while reducing direct communication between teams since it's not directly part of container or submodules.